The Ultimate Kitchen Guide: How-Tos, Cooking Tips & Essential Kitchen Knowledge

 Do not make substitutions if using vinegar in canning.
 Follow the recipe as written.
 Using a different type of vinegar can change the acidity of whatever you are canning, which can affect the safety of the food once it is preserved.

 What can you substitute for white wine vinegar?

-Rice vinegar is also mild, and it is a good subtitute for white wine vinegar.
+Rice vinegar and Champagne vinegar are both good subtitutes for white wine vinegar.
 You can also substitute red wine vinegar for white wine vinegar in some recipes.
 For example, you can make a tasty vinaigrette with red wine vinegar.

 More Information about White Vinegar and White Wine Vinegar